Sujit-O/pykg2vec/README.md

 ![](https://github.com/Sujit-O/pykg2vec/blob/master/figures/pykg2vec_structure.png?raw=true)

 We welcome any form of contribution!
-Please check for more details [here](https://github.com/Sujit-O/pykg2vec/blob/master/CONTRIBUTING.md).
+Please refer to [CONTRIBUTING.md](https://github.com/Sujit-O/pykg2vec/blob/master/CONTRIBUTING.md) for more details.

 ## To Get Started
 Before using pykg2vec, we strongly recommend users to set up a virtual work environment (Anaconda) and to have the following libraries installed: